monerobux/monerobux.github.io/_pages/howto.md

 </figure>

 **Step 4:** Double click on `Start Monerobux.vbs` to run Monerobux software.
 Note:
-- If you are asked to download and install `.NET Runtime` while you run first time, download and run the Windows `x64` file.
+- If you are asked to download and install `.NET Runtime` while you run first time, download and run the Windows `x64` file to install the module.
+Then restart Monerobux Software.
 - If you still can't get to the main window like below, you need to whitelist Windows Script Host file `wscript.exe` in antivirus. ([How?]({{ "/faq/#how" | relative_url }}))

 <figure>